Gavin T. L. Brown

 Gavin Thomas Lumsden Brown is an educational researcher and psychometrician based in New Zealand.
 His work focuses on how teachers and students understand, use and are affected by assessment.
 He is Professor of Learning, Development and Professional Practice and directs the Quantitative Data Analysis and Research (Quant-DARE) unit at the University of Auckland.

 Brown created the multidimensional Teacher Conceptions of Assessment (TCoA) self-report inventory, now used in more than twenty jurisdictions, and was part of the team that built New Zealand's online diagnostic test system e-asTTle.

+Personal life

+Brown was born in Dundee, Scotland.
+At age 1, his father joined the Royal Canadian Air Force, so he was raised on various military bases in New Brunswick, Quebec, and Ontario.
+At age 10, his father was posted to Canadian Forces Base Baden-Soelingen in the Black Forest of Germany.
+He lived in Europe until 21 when he moved to Montreal, where he lived for 7 years, completing a BEd TESL.
+He moved to NZ, with his NZ wife Judith, in 1983, where he took up teaching adults English as second language before working in south and west Auckland high schools.
+He has 4 adult children, living in Canada, Sweden, and New Zealand.

 Education

 Brown trained as a teacher at Concordia University, Montréal (BEd TESL, 1981), completed an MEd with first-class honours at Massey University (1996) and earned his PhD in education at the University of Auckland in 2003.

 Career

 After thirteen years teaching in secondary schools, Brown joined the New Zealand Council for Educational Research as an assessment developer.
 He later managed the Ministry-funded e-asTTle project at Auckland UniServices before moving into academia.

 Since 2016 he has been a full professor at the University of Auckland; earlier appointments include associate professor at the Hong Kong Institute of Education (2009–2011) and Honorary Professor of Curriculum & Instruction at the Education University of Hong Kong (2016–present).
-Brown also holds an affiliated professorship in Educational Measurement at Umeå University, Sweden, and is the 2023-25 Bualuang ASEAN Chair Professor in the Faculty of Learning Sciences and Education at Thammasat University in Bangkok.
+Brown also holds an affiliated professorship in Educational Measurement at Umeå University, Sweden, and is the 2023-26 Bualuang ASEAN Chair Professor in the Faculty of Learning Sciences and Education at Thammasat University in Bangkok.